Cristaldo-Fiorela/Cristaldo-Fiorela/README.md

 ## About Me

 ⭐ Hi!
-I'm Fiorela Cristaldo, Full Stack developer, based in Argentina
+I'm Fiorela Cristaldo, FrontEnd developer, based in Argentina
 🌱 I’m currently pursuing a degree in Software Engineering.